infinum/thrifty-retrofit-converter/README.md

 ./publish.sh <artifact version> [optional tag message]
 ```

-The publish script will automatically push a tag with the version name and change the version in the README.
+The `publish.sh` script will automatically push a tag with the version name and change the version in the README.